 Flashlights should be an essential part of any disaster kit.
-Thankfully we have inexpensive that are readily available.
+Thankfully we have inexpensive LED flashlights that are readily available.
 Usually when you buy these, if batteries are included, they are packaged outside of the flashlight.
 If the batteries are already in the flashlights then you should remove them for long-term storage.

 Lighter and matches are worth a lot during any disaster.
-A is about $50 but in an emergency situation they can be worth far more than you could imagine.
+A 50 pack of Bic lighters is about $50 but in an emergency situation they can be worth far more than you could imagine.
 Matches are good to have as well but if they get wet or damp you are out of luck.

 When you are at the grocery store, throw an extra pack of lighters in the cart and put it in your stash, order a Lifestraw with your monthly Amazon order, throw an extra toothbrush in the cart.
 After a few months you will notice just how much you have.